-The Start of Life Flight
+The History of Life Flight

 In 1976, civilian EMS was still in its infancy and most hospitals had never considered building a helipad.
 However, Dr. James “Red” Duke and Chief Lester “Whitey” Martin were about to revolutionize patient transportation in Houston and the surrounding areas.
 Their ground-breaking idea led to the founding of Memorial Hermann Life Flight, an air medical flight program that has been a benchmark for quality and innovation for over 35 years.